marreapato/Estagio_Internship_SEPLAN/README.md

     - Project: Watch and Update The DataBase Project's Timeline.

     - Project: PDF Scraping Data of the Report Of Evaluation Of Development Of The PPA 2020-2023 Programs.
-      - A Power Point Presentation With Some of the Most Important Information was Carried Out.
+      - A Power Point Presentation With Some of the Most Important Information was Carried Out [Link](https://github.com/marreapato/Estagio_Internship_SEPLAN/tree/main/Webscrapping_pdf_desempenhoppa_2020-2023).